Relaxed 4 Day Northern Lights Self Drive Tour of Iceland with Day Trips from Reykjavik

 Welcome to Iceland!
 Adventure awaits!

-Head on to Reykjavik city centre and get settled into your accommodation.
-From here you can explore the city’s many restaurants, museums, cafes and shops.
+Head on to Reykjavik city center and get settled into your accommodation.
+From here you can explore the city's many restaurants, museums, cafes, and shops.
 Once it gets dark, head out of the city in search of the Northern Lights.
-Grotta Lighthouse is a great location close to Reykjavik, which is both dark enough and far enough from the city light pollution to catch a sighting of the aurora.
+Grotta Lighthouse is a great location close to Reykjavik, which is dark enough and far enough from the city's light pollution to catch a sight of the aurora.

 Today you will explore Iceland's famous Golden Circle.

-Thingvellir National Park is the site of Iceland’s first parliament, Gullfoss waterfall cascades from a height of 105 feet, and the geyser called Strokkur shoots steam into the air every 5-7 minutes.
+Thingvellir National Park is the site of Iceland's first parliament, Gullfoss waterfall cascades from a height of 105 feet (32m), and the geyser called Strokkur shoots steam into the air every 5-7 minutes.

-There are also other attractions off-the-beaten-path, such as Kerið crater, Friðheimar tomato farm and the Secret Lagoon (the lesser-known brother of the Blue Lagoon Spa).
+Other attractions are off-the-beaten-path, such as Kerið crater, Friðheimar tomato farm, and the Secret Lagoon (the lesser-known brother of the Blue Lagoon Spa).

 Are you seeking adventure on your trip to Iceland?
 You can opt to snorkel between two tectonic plates at Silfra fissure, snowmobile on Langjokull glacier, or meet and ride the Icelandic horses.